-Product managers — and the teams they work with — don’t have a lot of time.
-As a product manager, you’ll be expected to communicate with external teams and stakeholders on a weekly and even a daily basis.
+Product managers — and the teams they work with — don’t have much time.
+As a product manager, expect to communicate with external teams and stakeholders on a daily or weekly basis.
 Be sure to polish your communication skills and learn how to deliver a compelling story about a single product.

 5. Build a technical background.

-While technical product management is different from regular product management, and while you won’t be expected to have a ton of technical knowledge, the fact remains that most PM roles are at tech firms.
+While technical product management is different from regular product management, and while you’re not expected to have a ton of technical knowledge, the fact remains that most PM roles are at tech firms.

-For that reason, you’ll want to build a rudimentary technical background — not so much to actually use that knowledge, but to show your future employer that you’re willing to learn if needed.
-It’s important for them to know that technical information doesn’t intimidate you.
+For that reason, you’ll want to build a rudimentary technical background — not so much to actually use that knowledge but to show your future employer that you’re willing to learn if needed.
+They need to know that technical information doesn’t intimidate you.
 You can start with basic languages such as HTML or CSS.
 Or you can jump into a more complicated topic such as Ruby on Rails.

 6. If applicable, apply for an Associate Product Management program.

-Associate Product Management (APM) programs allow new graduates and early-career professionals to start a career in product management.
+Associate Product Management (APM) programs allow new graduates and early-career professionals to start careers in product management.
 You can apply without experience.
-While the roles are temporary, many programs lead to a permanent role within the firm.
+While the roles are temporary, many programs lead to permanent roles within the firm.